Mike woke up to these little beauties on Christmas morning.

 A Note on the Custard Filling: You can make the filling the day ahead if you want, but be sure to whip the cream and fold it into the custard right before you want to fill the pastries.
 You might have a little bit of filling left over (it’s fantastic eaten on its own), but I’ve found that this amount of filling is just about perfect in that there’s enough to fill all the pastries without having a ton left over.

 A Note on the Choux Pastries: Don’t worry if you’ve never made choux before, it’s really not as complicated as it looks.
-The batter is very versatile; the puffs don’t have to be filled with something sweet, they are just as delicious and perfect for a luncheon if you fill them with any number of savory fillings (mushrooms sautéed with garlic and butter is a favorite filling of mine).
+The batter is very versatile; the puffs don’t have to be filled with something sweet, they are just as delicious and perfect for a luncheon if you fill them with any number of savory fillings (mushrooms sautéed with garlic and butter and mushrooms in cream are favorite fillings of mine).
 Or you can mix about 1 cup of grated cheese (such as Gruyère) into the batter and you have gougères.
 (If you go with a savory option, omit the sugar and increase the salt to 3/4 teaspoon.)
 And if you’re a fan of French Cruller Doughnuts (they’re my favorite!), you might be interested to know that this is actually the same batter that’s used to make them.

 Scooping/Piping/Spooning the Choux Batter: I used a 1 1/2 tablespoon ice cream scoop to measure out the batter, but you can just as easily use a pastry bag to pipe it into small circles (about the size of a half-dollar), or use two spoons to spoon it onto the baking sheets.